sigstore/docs/content/en/cosign/overview.md

 ```
 ### Signing with a generated key

 While you do not have to use an existing key you can generate a key and sign with it or another key you may wish to use.
-However, it is recommended that you use keyless signing.
+However, it is recommended that you use keyless signing as a main feature of Sigstore is to make signatures invisible infrastructure.

 To generate keys using Cosign, use the cosign generate-key-pair command.